-In the 1740s when Jacob Marlin and Stephen Sewell arrived in the valley of the Greenbrier River, the forces that created the sandstone arch were little understood, though they are perhaps even more unbelievable than a demonic cause.
+When Jacob Marlin and Stephen Sewell arrived in the valley of the Greenbrier River in the 1770s, the forces that created the sandstone arch were little understood, though they are perhaps even more unbelievable than a demonic cause.

-The sandstone layers that vault upward at the backbone are, almost unimaginably, the remnants of a beach that had first been laid down some two billion years ago.
+Geologists say the layers of sandstone that vault upward at the backbone are, almost unimaginably, the remnants of a beach that had first been laid down some two billion years ago.

-The grains of sand were then buried, uplifted, eroded, and deposited again as a beach three times before being warped and exposed here near what's now Marlinton, West Virginia.
+The grains of sand laid down on that beach were then buried, uplifted, eroded, and deposited again as a beach three different times before being warped and exposed here—near what's now Marlinton, West Virginia.

 Much like the Atlantic coast today, the beach stretched a vast distance.
 The remnant of that beach is now known as the Tuscarora Sandstone, named for the Tuscarora people, who lived near where the rock was later identified on Tuscarora Mountain in Pennsylvania.